 J. Wood Platt Caddie Scholarships (including Service to Golf Scholarships) are based on financial need.
-Current monetary awards range from $1,000 to $10,000 per academic year for both undergraduate and graduate students.
+Current monetary awards range from $1,000 to $10,000 per academic year for undergraduate students.

-You may apply in the summer after your junior year of high school, or after any year you are enrolled in college.
+You may apply during your senior year of high school, or while you are enrolled in college.
 We take applications from February 1 to April 25.
 Please only apply during this period.

 The J. Wood Platt stands on a foundation of three pillars.

 You must meet the standards of each of these three pillars to be a J. Wood Platt Scholar.
 They are:

 You must work at least 30 loops yearly as a caddie, or work a minimum number of weekly hours in a Service to Golf position at a GAP Member Club

 You must have a clear financial need